parallelchain-io/pchain-runtime/README.md

 - Exit Statuses: it tells whether the corresponding command in the sequence succeeded in doing its operation, and, if it failed, whether the failure is because of gas exhaustion or some other reason.
 - Gas Used: how much gas was used in the execution of the transaction.
 This will at most be the transaction’s gas limit.
-- Return Values: the return value of the corresponding call command.
+- Return Values: the return value of the corresponding command.
 - Logs: the logs emitted during the corresponding call command.

 Command Receipts are included in a receipt in the order their command is included in the transaction.
-All commands exit with an exit status, but only call commands can create return values or logs, so transactions that do not have a call command will have empty return values and logs.
+All commands exit with an exit status, but only call commands can create logs, so transactions that do not have a call command will have empty logs.
 When a command fails, following commands do not get executed, so a receipt can have less exit statuses than the transaction has commands.

 ## Execution